omgitskuei/JavaDev/src/main/projects/raffle/v2/readme.md

-# Raffle V1, Project Info
+# Raffle V2, Project Info
 ---
-A script written in Java that distributes a prize pool off to players.
+A command-line applet written in Java that distributes a prize pool off to players.
 The prizes should be split as evenly but also randomly as possible.

 > Author: Omgitskuei
 >
 > Last Updated: 2022/02/06
 >
-> Status: Complete
+> Status: Active Development

 ### Problem
 ---